Help Guides

 Please contact our team | Email: gdbe-elevate@cofeguildford.org.uk | Tel: 01483 484911

 Minimum numbers: all of our events require a minimum number of delegates in order to proceed.
 If, due to low numbers, we decide we are unable to run a course you will be notified by email/phone at least 5 working days in advance of the event.
 You will be given the option to transfer to another course or given a full refund with no administration charge.
-Please note that if due to unforeseen circumstances a course facilitator is unable to attend on the day, we will endeavour to engage a replacement.
+Please note that if due to unforeseen circumstances a course facilitator is unable to attend on the day, we will endeavor to engage a replacement.
 If, however, we are unable to find a replacement we will notify you as soon as possible.

 Training Venue | Church House Guildford - Parking